RavenAtCldCvr/dev-forge/general/readme-template.md

 - Someone else's project: https://github.com/someones/awesome-project/

-## Licensing
+## Licensing (Remove or modify after reading)

-One really important part: Give your project a proper license.
-Here you should state what the license is and how to find the text version of the license.
+One really important part: DO NOT include a license file for a closed source repository.
-Something like:
+If you find software that doesn’t have a license, that generally means you have no permission from the creators of the software to use, modify, or share the software.
+Although a code host such as GitHub may allow you to view and fork the code, this does not imply that you are permitted to use, modify, or share the software for any purpose.

-"The code in this project is licensed under XYZ license."
+For more information, check out https://choosealicense.com/no-permission/